-When forming a limited liability company (LLC) in the United States, a document called the articles of organization is required in order to form.
-These legal documents establish the company at the state level.
-All the rights, duties, powers, obligations, and liabilities of each member are outlined in the articles of organization.
+When forming a Limited Liability Company (LLC) in the United States, a document called the Articles of Organization and payment of the state filing fee is required in order to make your LLC official.
+These legal documents establish the company at the state level and get the benefits of liability protection.

 Company Name